johan-st/jst.dev/README.md

 _source code: [github](https://github.com/charmbracelet/wishlist)_

-a catalog of ssh endpoints
+A private catalog of ssh endpoints.
+Wishlist can be used to store and share ssh endpoints.
+It also gates access to the endpoints.
+Access is granted when the user is added to the config file.

 # Git Server